smaranjitghose/miscellaneous/README.md

 # Miscellaneous

-A repo consisting of random scripts and assets that I might use to compliment my work!
+A collection of random scripts and assets that I might use for some work

 Nothing special here.